illustration | art | design

 Results

-After launching the design changes, we found an ~95% decrease in related emails that Customer Service received.
+After launching the design changes, we found an ~95% decrease in related emails (in program information and course navigation) that Customer Service received.

 From our design changes, the student learning experience and navigation on dashboard is now clearer, more focused, and relevant to the student.